mlflow/mlflow-export-import/README.md

 ## Overview

 ### Why use MLflow Export Import?
-  * MLOps CI/CD.
-Migrate runs (or registered models) to another tracking server.
+  * Enable an MLOps pipeline by promoting MLflow objects (runs, experiments or registered models) from one MLflow tracking server to another.
-    * Promote a run from the development to the test tracking server.
+    * Copy a the best run (model) from the development to the test tracking server.
-    * After it passes tests, then promote it to the production tracking server.
+    * After the run passes tests, then promote it to the production tracking server.
-  * Share and collaborate with other data scientists in the same or other tracking server (Databricks workspace).
+  * Share and collaborate with other data scientists in the same or another MLflow tracking server (Databricks workspace).
     * For example, copy an experiment from one user to another.
   * Backup your MLflow objects to external storage so they can be restored if needed.
   * Disaster recovery.
 Save your MLflow objects to external storage so they can be replicated to another tracking server.